argoproj/argo-cd/docs/operator-manual/declarative-setup.md

     # certificates against.
 If ServerName is empty, the hostname used to contact the
     # server is used.
     serverName: string
-# Disable automatic compression for requests to the cluster
-disableCompression: boolean
 ```

 Note that if you specify a command to run under `execProviderConfig`, that command must be available in the Argo CD image.
 See [BYOI (Build Your Own Image)](custom_tools.md#byoi-build-your-own-image).